dwmkerr/crosswords-js/README.md

 1. This should be _agnostic_ to the type of crossword.
 It shouldn't depend on any proprietary formats or structures used by specific publications.
 2. This should be _accessible_, and show how to make interactive content which is inclusive and supports modern accessibility patterns.
-3. This project should be _simple to us_, without requiring a lot of third party dependencies or knowledge.
+3. This project should be _simple to use_, without requiring a lot of third party dependencies or knowledge.

 ## TODO